nixworks/public/news/2014/09/19/index.md

 ##### 2014 West African ebola outbreak
 ### [Sierra Leone begins a nationwide lockdown in order to slow the spread of the disease. ](/news/2014/09/19/sierra-leone-begins-a-nationwide-lockdown-in-order-to-slow-the-spread-of-the-disease.md)
-_Context: Sierra Leone, 2014 West African ebola outbreak_
+_Context: 2014 West African ebola outbreak, Sierra Leone_

 ##### Japan
 ### [Japan vows to continue its whaling program despite passage of an anti-whaling vote in the International Whaling Commission. ](/news/2014/09/19/japan-vows-to-continue-its-whaling-program-despite-passage-of-an-anti-whaling-vote-in-the-international-whaling-commission.md)